Bullying, Suspensions and a Broken System: The Jackson Family’s Story

 Through her advocacy, school officials agreed to reduce Malik’s egregious 29-day suspension to 11 days.
 Sarah then worked with Malik and school officials to create an educational support plan that would help Malik succeed as he returned to school and prepared for graduation.

 In the meantime, Aliyah continued to be the victim of bullying.
 That’s why Cass worked tirelessly to build a safety plan for Aliyah and to make sure the school implemented it.
 He also helped the family file a successful lawsuit, which led to Aliyah receiving more hours with teachers to meet her special education needs in a specialized classroom setting.

 When Root Causes Go Unaddressed

 Students like the Jackson children—children of color and kids with special needs—are disproportionately suspended and expelled every day.
 The cycle of suspension with no effort to address the underlying problem is not unique to the Jackson family.
 CLC attorneys regularly serve kids who are sent home from school instead of receiving the educational supports they need to stay in the classroom and continue learning.
 Children shouldn’t need a lawyer to get an education.
-That’s why we must ALL continue fighting for DC kids and their education.
+That’s why Children’s Law Center successfully advocated to reduce suspensions and expulsions.